 If you (or person you intend to apply for) have passed the first and second criteria

 the following chart may be interesting to you.

-Example: If you are applying the AVIVA IP for a child with a history of a broken arm
+Example: Child with a history of a broken arm

 A simple conclusion would be for any medical bills relating to that broken arm (pre-existing condition) in the next 5 years will be excluded.
 Any new condition is ok.
 If there are NO symptoms/treatment/checkup etc on that broken arm in the next 5 years after signing up the policy, the condition would be deemed to pass the moratorium period and the condition becomes covered.
 IE treatment on that broken arm suddenly again after 5 years will be claimable.